cataclysmbnteam/Cataclysm-BN/doc/TRANSLATING.md

 Don't see your language in the list above?
 You can add it into the project at Transifex!

-If you have any questions or comments about translation, feel free to post in the [Translations Team Discussion][2] subforum.

 ### Getting Started

-To begin translating, head over the [translation project][1] and click on the "Help Translate Cataclysm: DDA" button.
+To begin translating, head over the [translation project][1] and click on the "Help Translate Cataclysm: BN" button.
 This should take you to a page where you can either create a free account on Transifex, or login using GitHub, Google+ or LinkedIn.